Planning Safe Events

-- Create a quarantine zone for anyone who may fall ill.
-Work with the local health department and hospital to create a plan for treating staff members and participants who do not live nearby and may need to be quarantined for some time.
-Consider drafting a plan for how vulnerable populations will be separated and cared for if need be.
+- Create a quarantine zone for anyone who falls ill.
+Work with the local health department and hospital to create a plan for treating staff members and participants who develop symptoms and do not live nearby.

-- Work with local health officials and develop a plan in case the situation changes and the meeting must be cancelled or postponed.
-Develop specific criteria for postponing or cancelling and outline what the refund or re-ticket policy will be.
+- Work with local health officials and develop a plan in case the situation changes and the meeting must be canceled or postponed.
+Develop specific criteria for postponing or canceling and outline what the refund or reticket policy will be.
 Assess whether the event could be held virtually if necessary.

 - Consider limiting event attendance to guests and staff who live in the local area to reduce the risk of spreading coronavirus from areas that have high levels of transmission.